dnzzzl/blog.abcdenzel.xyz/abcdenzel.xyz.hugo/content/en/posts/tech/network-traffic-anomaly-detection.md

 To traverse the binary tree an algorithm needs to evaluate the current node and the nodes below it, make a binary decision that gets it closer to its destination and, upon failure, be able to backtrack and choose a different path at a diverging point.

 However, binary path traversal is not our problem to solve today, the way we will use binary trees is using random recursive partitioning to determine the anomalous points.
 This partinioning does what it says on the tin: The root node is the entire sample of the dataset, after a random feature is selected, the data is split between the min and max values, and this process is repeated recursively forming a tree structure.
 This happens until each branch has one node or a preconfigured max depth is reached.

-## Learning
+{{< /details >}}

-Now that we understand how binary trees create isolation paths, let's see how Isolation Forest uses forests of these trees to detect anomalies in theory.
+Now that we understand how binary trees create paths for isolating data points, let's see how Isolation Forests uses forests of these trees to detect anomalies: the theory.

 ### Isolation forest algorithm